-In conclusions, fecal coliform and Escherichia coli were more concentrate in areas with fish landing, management facility located at Artesanal Fishing Port, urban settlements in the coastal margin and estuaries that receive wastewater from domestic wastewater.
-It is also very worrying to record levels of fecal coliforms in sites that are used by tourists because they could generate diseases such as hepatitis A, salmonellosis, gastrointestinal and dermal diseases, generating acute diarrheal so it is proposed to integrate studies into the monitoring of water quality related to enteric bacteria and vibrio that can be transmitted through food and water intake to the population.
+Fecal coliforms and Escherichia coli were more concentrated in areas with fish landing, management facility located at Artesanal Fishing Port, urban settlements in the coastal margin and estuaries that receive wastewater from domestic wastewater.
+It is also concerning to record levels of FC in locations visited massively by tourists.
+Their presence may indicate other enteric pathogens such as Hepatitis A, Citrobacter, Shigella and Salmonella that can cause liver damage, gastrointestinal and dermal diseases.
+This study represents a baseline into monitoring water quality related to enteric bacteria and viruses that can be transmitted through food and water intake to the population.